SwissTPH/timci/README.md

 ODKC_PW=...
 TZ="Europe/Zurich"
 ```
-For more information about `ruODK`, there are lots of great resources available at [https://docs.ropensci.org/ruODK/](https://docs.ropensci.org/ruODK/)
+For more information about `ruODK`, the detailed documentation is available [here](https://docs.ropensci.org/ruODK/)

-For more information about the `ODK Central API`, there are lots of great resources available at [https://odkcentral.docs.apiary.io/](https://odkcentral.docs.apiary.io/)
+For more information about the `ODK Central API`, the detailed documentation is available [here](https://odkcentral.docs.apiary.io/)

 ### Setup specific to the TIMCI project
 For the TIMCI project, you need to set the following environment variables in your `~/.Renviron` file.